23 of the Best Types of Orchids to Grow as Houseplants

 Phals are easy to cultivate in average household conditions, and are considered intermediate to warm growers.

-They are also fairly flexible – provide them with low, medium, or bright indirect light and they will prosper.
+They are also fairly flexible – provide them with low, medium, or bright indirect light.

-Keep their potting medium slightly damp, allowing it to almost dry between waterings, and provide humidity between 40 and 80 percent.
+Keep the potting medium slightly damp, allowing it to almost dry between waterings, and provide humidity between 40 and 80 percent.

 Because of their photosynthetic roots, phals are often cultivated in clear plastic pots, but they can also be grown in baskets.